DinoHub/til2022-final/docs/source/services.rst

 purposes of the competition, the submissions to the report service are used for scoring.

 .. tip::
-    To use the SDK to report targets see :py:meth:`reporting.ReportingService.report`.
+    To use the SDK to report targets see :py:meth:`tilsdk.reporting.ReportingService.report`.

     Example:

     .. code-block:: python

-        from reporting import ReportingService
+        from tilsdk.reporting import ReportingService

         ...